Upper Midwest Rural Health Research Center

 The Center's projects address key forces that are shaping quality of care and quality improvement in rural areas, including: the use of technology and health professional staffing to improve quality of care and patient safety; quality measurement and public reporting as tools for improving quality; and the provision of financial incentives for improving care.

-The Minnesota Rural Health Research Center
+The Minnesota Rural Health Research

 also has current projects funded by ORHP as part of the Flex Monitoring Team.